 If personal data is being viewed on a computer screen and the computer in question is to be left unattended for any period of time, the user must lock the computer and screen before leaving it.

-No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to agents, contractors, or other parties working on behalf of Reddico where the party in question has agreed to comply fully with the letter and spirit of this Policy and of GDPR (which may include demonstrating to Reddico that all suitable technical and organisational measures have been taken).
+No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to agents, contractors, or other parties working on behalf of Reddico where the party in question has agreed to comply fully with this policy.
+All contracts include GDPR and data protection clauses.

 Where any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
 Hardcopies should be shredded, and electronic copies should be deleted securely.

 The IT Department shall ensure that it has in place appropriate technical and organisational measures, to protect against unauthorised or unlawful processing of personal data.

 All personal data stored electronically should be backed up every 90 days with backups stored on Google Cloud.
 All backups should be encrypted.

 All electronic copies of personal data should be stored securely using passwords and data encryption.

 Only users that need access to, and use of, personal data in order to carry out their assigned duties correctly shall have access to personal data held by Reddico.

 All users that have access to, and handle personal data on Reddico's behalf, shall adhere to Reddico's Data Protection Policy.

 Reddico has in place adequate business resiliency/continuity and disaster recovery procedures designed to maintain any information and the supply of any service and/or recovery from foreseeable emergency situations or disasters.